What Collagen Taught Me About Leadership

 Let me share this with you: I saw true skin elasticity in action.
 A friend-turned-client asked me for a last minute facial, worried about fine lines around her eyes.
 I’m usually prepared to meet requests made by my friends and family.
 An hour later, she blinked into the mirror, I watched her jaw drop in disbelief–and relief.
 Her skin was plump, springy, and alive.
 I love being able to put my esthetics skills to work.

-And in that moment, years ago, I realized: collagen isn’t just biology—it’s a beautiful metaphor for leadership.
+And in that moment, years ago, I realized: collagen is a beautiful metaphor for leadership.
+It isn’t just about biology.

 Elasticity vs. Rigidity

 Collagen fibers give skin its bounce-back.
-Without them, we’d crease, sag, and struggle to recover from every little stressor—sun exposure, pollution, the occasional late night.
+Without them, we’d crease, sag, and struggle to recover from every little stressor of sun exposure, pollution and the occasional late night.
 In leadership, rigidity looks a lot like decision fatigue, imposter syndrome, and a resistance to course-correct when the market shifts.

 Reflect: Where in your leadership are you too tense?
 Where are you not stretching enough?